 Formula E will not be faster than Formula 1 for a long time.
 While both are developing their cars and technology at astounding rates, F1 simply has more money at its disposal and a larger fan base, and this massive amount of continuous development means it will be faster for years to come.

 Whatever your opinion on the debate, it’s fair to say that both series have produced spectacular racing.
-They are, in their own rights, the top form of motorsport featuring the best drivers in the world.
+They are, in their own rights, the top forms of motorsport featuring the best drivers in the world.
 But let’s compare the two in more detail.

-Currently, Formula 1 is a lot faster than Formula E. Rightfully so too, with over 70 years of development behind them, Formula 1 cars are a different breed to any other car on this planet.
+Currently, Formula 1 is a lot faster than Formula E. Rightfully so too, as with over 70 years of development behind them, Formula 1 cars are a different breed to any other car on this planet.
 If you compare them directly to each other, it’s easy to get a better understanding of just how different the cars are.

 It’s important to keep in mind that the rules do limit the speed of Formula E cars.
 Unfortunately, we will never be able to get a true comparison between these two magnificent machines.
 The only way we can have a true comparison is when both are designed and built under the same set of rules.

-Formula 1 cars can go from 0-60 MPH in just 2.5 seconds.
-Formula E can still keep up with this fairly well, reaching 60 MPH in a slightly slower 2.8 seconds.
+Formula 1 cars can go from 0-60 mph in just 2.5 seconds.
+Formula E can still keep up with this fairly well, reaching 60 mph in a slightly slower 2.8 seconds.
 During this initial phase the Formula E car can still keep up, but it is still clearly lacking in some acceleration.